vasiliev-a-a/ansible-roles/README.md

 ## 🎉 To guests

-These roles were designed specifically for our environment ➡️ particular goals were set, and decisions made.
+These roles were designed specifically for our environment ➡️ particular decissions were made to achieve goals.

-☣ Take cautions and try it in non-production environment at first.
+>☣**Warning:** Take cautions and try it in non-production environment at first.

 ___